ideler/python-strtotime/README.rst

 License
 =======
-ext-date-lib contains unmodified sources from the php source distribution.
+lib contains unmodified sources from the php source distribution.
 These are distributed under the `php license`_, version 3.01.